Umid-stha/Umid-stha/README.md

 - 👋 Hi, I’m @Umid-stha
 - 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Python/Django
+- 🌱 I’m currently learning Go and Rust.
-- 💞️ I’m looking to collaborate on Django projects
+- 💞️ I’m looking to collaborate on Intresting and complex Projects.
 - 📫 Reach to me via "shresthaumidccc@gmail.com"
 <!---
 Umid-stha/Umid-stha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.